building-burma/stack/README.md

 > Note on LLM-wrappers: You can use these services for free credits, to extend free credits given by OpenAI's ChatGPT or other LLMs.<br>

 [Render](https://www.render.com) <br>
 Render is a pretty good, scalable web host with a free tier for small, test projects.
-If the project works out, there's no need to transfer files to another host: you can simply upgrade.
-(Similarly, if it does not work out, the test didn't cost you anything.)<br>
+If the project works out, there's no need to transfer files to another host -- you can simply upgrade.
+(Similarly, if your project does not work out, the hosting service would not have cost you anything.)<br>

 [Canva](https://canva.com) <br>
 Template-based design platform that can produce very good slide decks with relatively little effort.
 There is a free tier.<br>